 The emergence of AI companions and chatbots creates new risks of emotional manipulation and unhealthy parasocial relationships that parents may not even know exist.
 We cover recent cases where children developed dangerous dependencies on AI platforms in our guide to AI chatbots and their hidden dangers, highlighting why monitoring tools are essential.

-It’s one of the reasons I think every parent should at least understand how these algorithms work – not to spy, but to stay one step ahead.
+It is one of the reasons I think every parent should at least understand how these algorithms work, not to spy but to stay one step ahead.
 Tools like Bark or Aura can give you that visibility without breaking trust.

-When evaluating parental control apps, it's important to look past marketing claims and focus on what genuinely helps day-to-day family life.
-As a parent, I look for balance – something that keeps kids safe but also teaches them self-control.
+When evaluating parental control apps, it is important to look past marketing claims and focus on what genuinely helps day-to-day family life.
+As a parent, I look for balance, something that keeps kids safe but also teaches them self-control.
 The best online safety apps for families combine proactive content filtering, location awareness, and communication monitoring whilst respecting age-appropriate privacy.
 Below, I break down the essential components from screen time management to social media monitoring and emergency features, so you can clearly see which capabilities matter most for your family situation.

 Comprehensive internet protection for kids begins with intelligent web filtering that blocks inappropriate content whilst allowing educational resources.
 Quality services maintain constantly updated databases of millions of websites categorised by content type, allowing customised filtering based on your child's age and maturity.